irresponsibleai/irresponsibleai.github.io/slides-icml26.md

 ---

-## What research themes and trends has big tech help establish?
+## What research themes and trends has big tech helped establish?

 --